Again WinForms and NativeAOT

-- Add RD.xml to make working with resources a bit more tolerable.
+- Optionally: Add RD.xml to make working with resources a bit more tolerable.

 Content of the file, probably better look at commits in NativeAOT version of repository.

-I would not call these examples extremely complicated, but I did not found on GitHub any presentable project on WinForms which I can run, and convert.
+I would not call these examples extremely complicated, but I did not find on GitHub any presentable project on WinForms which I can run and convert.
 That would be definitely interesting to try.
-Drop me link to these project.
+Drop me link to these projects.